 III.
 SEASONAL OCCUPANCY, VISITORS, and GUESTS: Seasonal sites are rented to (1) to (3) occupants only.
 No more the (4) including Overnight Guests.
 Overnight Guest are permitted if registered and paid, and only if the occupant is present.
 Day Visitors must also register.
 Seasonal campers may not rent, lease, or allow any other to occupy their trailer in their absence.

 IV.
 SEASONAL PAYMENT: The seasonal rate allows seasonal campers five and a half months of camping at a rate equal to that of (2+) months.
-The seasonal rate is site rent only and does not include addition charges (i.e., pump-out service, additional electric charges for use beyond the norm, Wi-Fi use, or off-season storage, etc.).
+The seasonal rate is site rent only and does not include addition fees (i.e., pump-out service, additional electric charges for use beyond the norm, Wi-Fi use, or off-season storage, etc.).

 The seasonal rates for each upcoming year will be posted around August 15th of the current year.
 “Seasonal Campers” are afforded discounts and payment options as listed below:

 A. Option #1: 5% discount to the base rate of the upcoming season is afforded if payment IN-FULL (plus winter storage is applicable) is received by September 15th of the current year.
 (Maine Sales and Use Tax is charged on the reduced base rate).